The short answer

 Speed matters for insured patients in ways it doesn't for cash-pay.
 The PA review window is typically 7 to 14 business days, and a denied PA triggers an appeal that adds another 4 to 8 weeks.
 PlushCare's median time from intake to PA submission is under 24 hours.
 If your plan approves the first PA, you're filling a script at the pharmacy within 3 to 4 weeks of first contact.
 If your plan denies it, you know early and can pivot to appeal or cash-pay without months of paid waiting.

-The fallback path is honest.
+The fallback path is upfront.
 If your insurance check at intake shows your plan doesn't cover GLP-1 weight loss, PlushCare tells you before billing your card.
-The $19.99 per month membership stays cheap, and the cash-pay route through their network is transparent.
+The $19.99 per month membership stays cheap, and the cash-pay route through their network is clearly priced.
 Programs that hide the insurance-check failure until after billing your card are the ones to avoid; PlushCare is not one of them.

 Who this pick isn't for